Mactory/django-appregistration/README.md

     other_parts = MyRegistry.get('other') # retrieves the `other` list

+##API

+### MultiListPartRegistry(object)
+The following functions are available:

+#### add_part(list, part)
+Adds the part given by the `part` parameter to the list with the name given by the `list` parameter.

+#### get(list)
+Returns the parts in the list with the name given by the `list` parameter.
+The elements are sorted before they are returned.

+#### sort_parts(parts)
+Can be overwritten to define a custom ordering of the parts.
+The default function simply returns the list unordered.

+#### load()
+When called, the class is initialized and loads the available parts into its list cache.
+Does nothing if the `load()` was already called.
+Is called automatically by the `get()` function.
+There is no need to call it explicitly unless you want to initialize the class before the first list is retrieved.

+#### reset()
+Resets the Registry to its initial state so that the parts will be reloaded the next time the `load()` function is called.
+Usually there is no need to call this as it only adds extra overhead when the parts need to be loaded again.

+### SingleListPartRegistry(MultiListPartRegistry)
+The following functions are additionally available:

+#### add_part(part)
+Adds the part given by the `part` parameter to the list.

+#### get()
+Returns the parts in the list.
+The elements are sorted before they are returned.

 ##Running the tests

 The included tests can be run standalone by running the `tests/runtests.py` script.
 You need to have Django and mock installed for them to run.
 If you also want to run coverage, you need to install it before running the tests

+###v.0.0.4
+- Adding the `filter_available_apps` function that checks a list of given apps for their availability.

 ###v.0.0.3
 - Bugfix: Also moved the `lock` and the `loaded` attributes into the meta class